laytya/LilSparkysWorkshop-vanilla/README.md

 ##Changelog
 v0.6

-Updeted way to catch prices.
-Now it calculate all from AUX market value, not averedge.
+Updated way to catch prices.
+Now it calculate all from AUX market value, not average.
 SO u need Scan daily price to get right prices.
-You can do Right-Click on ingradient or item in ATSW while AUX open.
+You can do Right-Click on ingredient or item in ATSW while AUX open.
-Also it will get crafted ingradient price, not AUX price, if  you can craft it.
+Also it will get crafted ingredient price, not AUX price, if  you can craft it.

 >[!NOTE]